EternityForest/EmberOS/README.md

 Notably, everything except /sketch boots as read-only, and there is an Apache2 server and a chromium based kiosk browser enabled by default.

 This is a "batteries included" distro, meant to be usable in odd places when you might not even have internet access.
-As such, it includes a lot of stuff, and requires an 8GB card.
+As such, it includes a lot of stuff.
+It is available in two versions, MAX and Micro.

-It would be possible to remove some things and shrink it, but I don't suggest this, as a 16GB card will make wear leveling more effective and give your app room to expand.

 As a notable feature, the entire sketch partition is a Git repository, so you will be able to track changes to the system(A sane .gitignore is included).
 There is also the included pullBack script